docker/docs/network/bridge.md

   the application stack is running on.

-  If you run the same application stack on the default bridge network, you need to manually create links between the containers (using the legacy `--link`) flag.
+  If you run the same application stack on the default bridge network, you need to manually create links between the containers (using the legacy `--link` flag).
 These links need to be created in both directions, so you can see this gets complex with more than two containers which need to communicate.
   Alternatively, you can manipulate the `/etc/hosts` files within the containers, but this creates problems that are difficult to debug.